 To qualify for an RDC program credential, students must complete at least 25% of the credit requirements for the credential through enrollment in RDC.
-To receive recognition of prior learning by RDC, the individual requesting RPL must have already applied to the College and been admitted to a program.
+To receive recognition of prior learning by RDC, the individual must have applied and/or have been admitted to a credit program at Red Deer College.